Understanding Germany's Work Visa & Residence Permit Landscape for Non-EU Nationals

 Residence Permits for Non-EU Nationals

 Once in Germany, non-EU nationals must convert their entry visa into a residence permit.
-The type of residence permit depends on the purpose of stay:
+The type of residence permit application depends on the purpose of stay:

 Visa Type Purpose Eligibility Requirements Validity